rhshadrach/pytest-ndb/README.md

 # pytest-ndb

 Interactively debug a failing pytest test in a notebook or any REPL.
+See `Usage` below for examples.

-In our opinion, developers should prefer to debug failing tests using a debugger such as `pdb`.
+In our opinion, developers should often prefer to debug failing tests using a debugger such as `pdb`.
 However for certain applications, such as those that occur in data science with large complex data sets or long running models, this is can be quite difficult.
-Debugging a failing test can often mean analyzing data, for which there is little support in a debugger as opposed to a notebook.
+Debugging a failing test can often mean analyzing data, for which there is little support in a debugger and where notebooks truly shine.

-To debug in a notebook, all of the code from the test, including fixtures and parametrizations, must be copied.
+Traditionally to debug in a notebook, all of the code from the test, including fixtures and parametrizations, must be copied.
 For simple tests this might not be an issue, but for a complex test it can be quite time consuming.
 Instead, you can use `pytest-ndb`!

 ## Usage